Skip site navigation (1)Skip section navigation (2)

 force frame rate for video and SUB subtitles import to the given

-value, expressed as a number or as timescale-increment.
+value, expressed as a number, as TS-inc or TS/inc.

-Warning: This is ignored for ISOBMFF import, use :rescale option
+is accepted for ISOBMFF import but :rescale option should be

 -mpeg4